 Camden Council has identified a lack of primary school places in this part of the borough.
-This issue is becoming more pressing as the population increases.
-At least one, and probably two, new primary schools will need to be built in the area during the timescale of this Plan.
+This issue will becoming more pressing as the population of the Area continues to increase.
+At least one, and possibly two, new primary schools will need to be built in the Area during the timescale of this Plan.
+An additional secondary school will need to be built in or near the Area by 2031.